Kernix13/vision-grid-express/README.md

   - Click the page image or editable text box to close the thumbnail strip.
 - Affirmation / Goal Statement
   - Click any saved image on the page to open a modal with a larger view.
-  - Add an affirmation or goal statement for that image (115 character limit).
+  - Add an affirmation or goal statement for that image (115-character limit).
   - Navigate to other saved images within the modal to quickly update each affirmation.
   - These affirmations are shown in the full-screen slider instead of your page notes.
 - Lightbox Slider